ayushedu/ayushedu.github.io/_posts/2019-02-25-Django-Dashboard.markdown

 This is the part where we design the dashboard using Bootstrap and Highcharts.
 Bootstrap will design the page skeleton including the chart container, while HighCharts will create the chart using javascript.

+After defining the view, we will now be defining the code that presents the information to users.
+This is how the data flows:
+* URL mappers forward the supported URLs (and any information encoded in the URLs) to the appropriate view functions.
+* View functions get the requested data from the models, create HTML pages that display the data, and return the pages to the user to view in the browser
+* Templates are used when rendering data in the views.

+Django will automatically look for templates in a directory named 'templates' in your application.
+Hence, let's create a new folder named `templates` in sales and create a new file `index.html` in it.
+The complete index.html is posted below, but before that here are the snippets:
 First step is adding the libraries.
 * Add Bootstrap css
 ```html